October 23, 2020 / How To

 Making Simple Hoop Earrings

 Hoops are a staple in earring collections and the pair below can be made in a variety of sizes.
 The nice thing too is this pair requires minimum tools, so they’re great if you’re just starting to make your own hoop earrings or jewelry designs.
 These DIY hoop earrings are easy to make and fun to wear.
+Try our convenient hoop earring making kit to get started.

 simple silver hoop earrings